nicolardi/open_blog/src/blog/8-bitcoin-big-num.md

 [reverse_copy](https://www.geeksforgeeks.org/std-reverse_copy-in-c-stl/) is a std cpp library.

 :::tip
-The comment says "Convert big endian data to little endian"
+The comment says "Convert big-endian data to little-endian"

-Big endian and little endian are two specular ways to memorize data.
-The "big endian" is the way we are used to see the data.
+Big-endian and little-endian are two specular ways to memorize data.
+The "big-endian" is the way we are used to seeing the data.
 Say from left to right as we read.
-The "little endian" is the the opposite.
+The "little-endian" is the opposite.
 :::